-Furthermore, under normal market conditions, the Equity Constituent's realized volatility tends to be significantly higher than the Bond Constituent's realized volatility.
-Under such circumstances and because the Target Volatility is 5.0%, the Index is generally expected to be more heavily weighted towards the Bond Constituent.
+Furthermore, under normal market conditions, because the Bond Constituent generally attempts to allocate to a portfolio with a realized volatility less than or equal to 5.0%, the Equity Constituent's realized volatility has tended to be significantly higher than the Bond Constituent's realized volatility.
 Past performance should not be considered indicative of future performance.
 Under circumstances where the Equity Constituent's realized volatility is significantly higher than that of the Bond Constituent, the performance of the Index is expected to be influenced to a greater extent by the performance of the Equity Constituent than by the performance of the Bond Constituent, unless the weight of the Bond Constituent is significantly greater than the weight of the Equity Constituent.